 SIPPs share the attractive tax benefits common to all pensions but they are different in one key respect – you control all of the investment decisions.

-The EQi SIPP gives you the flexibility and investing opportunities you need to play an active part building your pension over the long-term, and we now have many SIPP customers who have built portfolios valued at over £1m.
+The EQi SIPP gives you the flexibility and investing opportunities you need to play an active part building your pension over the long-term.

 You can invest in a wide range of assets, access investing tools and expert views, and even choose from funds that align with your long-term goals.